Barcelona 1-3 Lyon: OL win eighth UEFA Women's Champions League final in thriller

 UEFA Technical Observer panel

 Paul Saffer, UEFA.com match reporter: A final to rank with the best: Wolfsburg 4-3 Tyresö in 2014 and the Frankfurt 3-2 Umeå second leg in 2008.
-Ever since last year's final the European women's club game seemed to belong to Barcelona, but Lyon are back in charge after a mere 12-month interregnum.
-Henry was at her vintage best, Selma Bacha brilliant at left-back, Hegerberg did Hegerberg things, and Renard lifted this trophy once more.
+Ever since last year's decider, the European women's club game has seemed to belong to Barcelona, but Lyon are back in charge after a mere 12-month interregnum.
+Henry was at her vintage best, Selma Bacha was brilliant at left-back, Hegerberg did Hegerberg things, and Wendie Renard lifted this trophy once more.

 Reaction